webtor-io/platform-sdk-js/README.md

 }
 ```

+## sdk.torrent
+Provides functions for storing and retriving torrent-files.

 ### `sdk.torrent.fromUrl(url)`
 Fetches parsed torrent from specific url.
 Be sure that appropriate CORS-headers are set on server-side in case of cross-site request (`Access-Control-Allow-Origin: *`).